dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 <br /><br />
 		- **Create a new group to target the conditional access policies in the Azure portal**.
 If you choose this approach, you need to do the following:
 			- Gradually remove users from the security groups that have conditional access policies targeted to them in the Intune classic portal.
-			- Once you have confirmed the new policy is working for those users, you can disable the policy in the Intune classic portal.
+			- After you have confirmed the new policy is working for those users, you can disable the policy in the Intune classic portal.
 <br /><br />
 - If you have your conditional access policy settings configured to use Exchange ActiveSync (EAS) in the Intune classic portal, see the [instructions in this topic](#to-reassign-intune-device-based-conditional-access-policies-for-eas-clients) to **reassign EAS conditional access policy settings in the Azure portal**.